Dave Mallow

-Dave Mallow (born October 19, 1948) is a retired American voice actor.
+Dave Mallow (October 19, 1948 – March 11, 2025) was an American voice actor.

-Biography
+Life and career

-Mallow's father worked in radio and television and was a 30-year on-air veteran at Chicago's WGN.
+Mallow was born on October 19, 1948.
+His father worked in radio and television and was a 30-year on-air veteran at Chicago's WGN.
 After graduating from Maine South High School, Mallow attained a BFA in Theater Arts from Drake University in 1970.
 After a successful 12-year career as a radio personality in the Midwestern United States and New York City, he moved to Los Angeles in 1984 to pursue a career in voice acting that has included commercials, film dubbing, looping, narration, audio books, radio plays and voice characterization in numerous video games, toys and cartoons.
-He provided the daily intros and various monsters for Saban Productions, including the benevolent 'Baboo' in Mighty Morphin Power Rangers; Angemon, Gekkomon and Uppamon in Digimon: Digital Monsters and also is remembered for voicing Amarao in Digital Manga's FLCL, Herzog in the alternative reality game I Love Bees and Akuma in Street Fighter franchise among numerous others.
+He provided the daily intros and various monsters for Saban Productions, including Baboo in Mighty Morphin Power Rangers; Angemon, Gekkomon and Uppamon in Digimon: Digital Monsters and also is remembered for voicing Amarao in Digital Manga's FLCL, Herzog in the alternative reality game I Love Bees and Akuma in the Street Fighter franchise among numerous others.

+On March 11, 2025, fellow voice actress Dorothy Elias-Fahn reported that Mallow had died early that day.
+He was 76.